Mexico / Itineraries

 1 / 3

-• Church at Mani on the Convent Route in Yucatan
+• Ruined church on the Convent Route in Yucatan

 Please Note

-Although based on Fly Drive, the same or similar itinerary can also be arranged with a Car & Driver (although it will be more expensive).
+Although based on a Car & Driver / Guide, the same or similar itinerary can also be arranged on a self drive basis.

 The 'From price' is for travel in September and is based on two adults sharing the same room throughout.
 Supplements apply for sole occupancy / transport.